-It isn't necessary to drive a car, it isn't necessary to understand the answer to these questions to do basic programming, just like understanding how an engine works isn't necessary to drive a car.
+It isn't necessary to understand the answer to these questions to do basic programming, just like understanding how an engine works isn't necessary to drive a car.
 However to progress to an advanced level it is.
 This chapter provides a brief explanation to get started with.

 Computers are electronic, and they are digital.
 To a computer everything is in terms of no voltage potential along a wire, or some voltage available.
 No voltage means a zero to the computer, and some voltage means a one.
 Computers can't actually count higher than that without combining multiple ones and zeros.